chamsok/smart-ip-autofill/README.md

 - TikTok (optimized; de‑duplicated newline‑joined list)
 - Any other website (generic strategy; 100 URL limit)

+## Requirements

+- Chrome 114+ (Manifest V3 service worker requires minimum Chrome version 114)

 ## Security & Privacy

 - All data remains in your browser via Chrome storage (may sync via Chrome Sync)
 - Profiles are encrypted at rest using Web Crypto (AES‑GCM) with a per‑device key
 - Sensitive fields (e.g., passwords, tokens, SSN) are automatically ignored on capture
 - Strict Content Security Policy for extension pages; no remote scripts

+Privacy Policy: See `PRIVACY_POLICY.md`.
+For Chrome Web Store, publish the policy at a public URL and link it in the listing.

 ## Permissions